kaibin0608/ML-Notes/API/FastAPI.md

 - ...

 ### Functional Test Scripts
+We usually run test workflows using functional test scripts.
+These scripts typically run outside of a test framework like pytest.
 - Outside test framework - "Manual test"
 - Use `requests`

+**Example of a manual functional test script**
 ```python
 import requests
 ENDPOINT = "http://localhost:8000/items"